jonjack/rust-demo-apps/project-structures/multiple_binaries/README.md

 cargo run --bin main1
 ```

-You can name you binaries in Cargo.toml.
+You can give your binaries explicit names in Cargo.toml, otherwise they inherit their file prefix.

 ```sh
 [package]